 After approval for funding, choosing the Care Provider who is right for you is possibly the most important step in the whole process and there are many to choose from.

-There is no cap on the amount a Care Provider can charge to manage your Home Care Package and there are a number of costs that can be deducted from your funding.
+Care Providers can charge up to 35% of your Home Care Package in management fees and there are a number of other costs that they can deduct from your funding too.
 The more the provider charges you, the less there is available to provide hours of care for you.
 Home Care Providers are required to disclose all fees and charges in their information on the My Aged Care Website

 An ideal time to select your provider is following approval and while you are waiting to receive your funding.
 You can ask friends if they can recommend someone, look in the Seniors and Have A Go newspapers or go to the My Aged Care website at www.myagedcare.gov.au select “Find A Provider” and follow the prompts.
 You will also find Care Providers at The Care and Ageing Well Exhibition at Perth Convention & Exhibition Centre and Have a Go Day at Burswood.
 This is an ideal opportunity to talk with their team, form a first impression and collect the brochures for your “Providers of Interest” list.